bansallab/vaccinetracking/vacc_data/README.md

 'GEOFLAG': 'County' denotes county level data; 'State' denotes downscaled state data

-'DATE': date from Dec 13, 2020 to present.
-This date is more representative of data updating processes rather than of the vaccination process.
+'DATE': This date is more representative of data updating processes rather than of the vaccination process.
 It may also not be the same day of the week every week.
+Thus we recommend using the WEEK and YEAR column for analyses.

 'CASE_TYPE': 'Booster' or 'Booster Coverage': protection with an additional dose for compltely protected individuals; 'Complete'  or 'Complete Coverage" : complete protection with 2-dose Moderna or Pfizer or 1-dose Janssen; 'Partial'  or 'Partial Coverage" : partial protection with 1-dose Moderna or Pfizer

 'CASES': counts for CASE_TYPE = Booster or Complete or Partial; percentages of population for CASE_TYPE = Booster Coverage or Complete Coverage or Partial Coverage

-'WEEK' = the week of 2021 the data is for.
+'WEEK' = the ISO week of the year the data is for.
 (The DATE column is a date within this week, but not always the same day of the week.
-Thus, we recommend use of the WEEK column instead of DATE for all analyses.
+Thus, we recommend use of the WEEK and YEAR column instead of DATE for all analyses.)

+'YEAR' = the year that the data corresponds to

 'DEMO_GROUP' = racial/ethnic group

 ## Details of data processing
 #### CDC Data: